5 defining moments of Schnellenberger's legacy

 Owls get permanent burrow

 After lobbying for a football stadium for years, Schnellenberger's vision finally became a reality.
 FAU Stadium opened on Oct.
 15, 2011.
-The Schnellenberger-led Owls lost to Western Kentucky 20-0.
+Although the Schnellenberger-led Owls lost to Western Kentucky 20-0, it was a significant milestone for a program that had spent its infancy playing at Pro Player Stadium (today known as Hard Rock Stadium) near Miami and Lockhart Stadium in Fort Lauderdale.
+The playing field at FAU Stadium was named for Schnellenberger in 2014.

 Hurricanes meet Owls on gridiron